 Flowers: White, star-shaped, sepals only, from green buds, in clusters at tip of branches.
 Bisexual.
 Five petals, five sepals.

-Ethnobotanical Information: Coffeeberry bark is a popular herbal remedy for chronic constipation.
-Both it and Rhamnus crocea - Spiny Redberry - are sold commercially under the name of Cascara Sagrada.
+Coffeeberry bark is a popular herbal remedy for chronic constipation.
+Both it and Rhamnus crocea—Spiny Redberry—are sold commercially under the name of Cascara Sagrada.
 The preparation is tricky (it involves aging it for a year followed by extensive heat treatment and tincture preparation) so it is not recommend to just chew on some raw stuff.
-Berries were gathered historically by West coast Indian tribes for culinary as well as medicinal purposes.
+Berries were gathered historically by west coast Indian tribes for culinary as well as medicinal purposes.
 The berries are sweet and edible.
-Superficially resemble commercial coffee bean, however, attempts at using coffeberry as coffee substitute have not be successful.
+They superficially resemble the commercial coffee bean, however, attempts at using coffeberry as a coffee substitute have not be successful.